thanhkaist/DimCL/README.md

 First clone the repo.

-Then, to install solo-learn with Dali and/or UMAP support, use:
+Then, to install DCL with Dali and/or UMAP support, use:
 ```
 pip3 install .[dali,umap]
 ```